bc/retina/tutorial.md

 Come full circle back to the point your started with, and it should change colors to indicate that you're all finished with polygon drawing.

 ![Select ROI](tutorial_pix/roi_select.png "")
 From the menubar, select Analyze, Tools, ROI Manager.
+A window will pop up with some buttons.
+Press the "Add [t]" button.

 ![Save Roi](tutorial_pix/save_roi.png "")
-A window will pop up with some buttons.
-Press the "Add [t]" button, then press the More button.
+Next, press the More button.
 Select "Save" save it as `outline.ROI` in the `/diagram_retina` folder.
 Fresh slate: Close the image, exit ImageJ, start ImageJ again, and open `diagram_retina_screenshot.png`.